 Mark is a seasoned river guide, woodworker extraordinaire and knowledgeable “bird man.”
 His passion for the river runs deep and his wit and charm are irresistible.

+Once we knew what a cicerone was, we hired her.
 You may not see this at your first glance, but Jenna is a bad ass.
 Mountain guide, ski guide, river guide, mountain biker.
 She embraces adventure with wild abandon.
 And yet you would never know it because her ego is always in check and she never takes herself too seriously.
 Enjoy her sense of humor because she’ll sure to make you laugh.

 Mountain guide, river guide, ski bum.
 Living the life.
 Alyssa has dedicated herself to the outdoor lifestyle.
 She holds a degree in Outdoor Leadership from Southern Oregon University and has developed the mettle for adventure in the wilderness.
 She brings a diverse set of skills to the river.
 You can count on her if things go wrong, but you can be rest assured they won’t on her watch.